 Performance outcomes Acceptable outcomes Applicant response PO47 Buildings, civic spaces, roads and pedestrian links are enhanced by: (a) appropriate landscape design and planting; (b) themed planting that defines entry points, and creates strong 'entry corridors' into the waterfront; (c) lighting and well-considered discrete signage that complements building and landscape design; (d) public artwork and other similar features that reflect the heritage and character of the Port Douglas Waterfront.
 AO47 No acceptable outcomes are prescribed.
-N/A PO48 Buildings are designed and sited to provide vistas along shared pedestrian/open space and movement areas in suitable locations.
+Not applicable.
+PO48 Buildings are designed and sited to provide vistas along shared pedestrian/open space and movement areas in suitable locations.
 AO48 No acceptable outcomes are prescribed.
-N/A PO49 Development does not diminish the viability of marine- based industrial uses that directly serve the Port Douglas tourist and fishing operators and private boat owners, particularly with respect to the slipway operation.
+Not applicable.
+PO49 Development does not diminish the viability of marine-based industrial uses that directly serve the Port Douglas tourist and fishing operators and private boat owners, particularly with respect to the slipway operation.
 AO49 No acceptable outcomes are prescribed.
-N/A PO50 Marine infrastructure to service the tourism, fishing and private boating community is provided.
+Not applicable.
+PO50 Marine infrastructure to service the tourism, fishing and private boating community is provided.
 AO50 No acceptable outcomes are prescribed.
-N/A PO51 Changes to the Port Douglas Waterfront quay-line do not cause adverse impacts to the environmentally sensitive Dickson Inlet.
+Not applicable.
+PO51 Changes to the Port Douglas Waterfront quay-line do not cause adverse impacts to the environmentally sensitive Dickson Inlet.
 AO51 Development that results in changes to the Port Douglas Waterfront quay-line is only established where an Ecological assessment report provides support to the changes.
 Note - Planning scheme policy SC6.8 - Natural environment provides guidance on preparing an ecological assessment report.
-N/A Additional requirements for Sub-precinct 1c - Water front South sub-precinct
+Not applicable.
+Additional requirements for Sub-precinct 1c - Waterfront South sub-precinct PO52 AO52 Not applicable.